 The name of British Surveyor in 1856 was Sir George Everest- the General of British India during the survey period and a somewhat infamous character.
 Tibet and Nepal were closed to foreigners at the time, so it is reasonable to assume that local names of the mountain were unknown.
 The name of the highest peak was chosen in his honor, although not without controversy even at the time.
 The first climbing attempts were not possible until the 1920’s and they ended ultimately in disaster.
 Success came only in 1953 from the South side on the very same route you’ll be taking for this expedition.

-Retrace these historic achievements and write your own history by making an attempt to reach the top of the world.
+Retrace these historic achievements and write your own history by making an attempt to reach the top of the Mount Everest.
 With us as your support crew, everything is possible.

 Airport Transfers in Kathmandu

 4 nights hotel accommodation in Kathmandu on BB plan(before and after the expedition)

 Transport of food supply and expedition equipment to Base Camp and back

 Full board in lodges during trekking to base camp and back

 Required kitchen equipment such as kitchen tent, store tent, toilet tent, table and chairs etc